TheochemUI/eOn/docs/source/index.md

-# eON: Long Timescale Dynamics Software
+# eOn: Long Timescale Dynamics Software

 The EON software package contains a set of algorithms used primarily to model the evolution of atomic scale systems over long time scales.
 Standard molecular